Marco-Aguiar/zurich_backend_project/README.md

           JWT_SECRET: ${JWT_SECRET} # Read from .env
     ```

     > **Note:** Your `src/main/resources/application.properties` is already configured to read these environment variables, making it flexible for Dockerized and non-Dockerized runs.
+You just need to add them as environment variables in your Intellij/Preferred IDE.

 3.  **Build and Run the Containers**